urmsandeep/MLOps-Lab-Manual/README.md

 This lab follows a real-world MLOps lifecycle.

-Each exercise builds on the previous one to simulate how ML systems are developed and operated in production.
+Each exercise builds on the previous one to demonstrate how ML systems are developed and operated in production.

 ## Learning Flow and Exercise Mapping